 Step 9: Mediation

 Mediation is a form of alternative dispute resolution.
 The mediator acts like a referee between the parties.
 During mediation, the parties engage in settlement negotiations through the mediator.
 Each Court has its own rules and some Courts require your case to go to mediation before proceeding to trial.
 Either side can request mediation at any time during the case.
-Mediations are non-binding so the parties can accept or reject the other parties offer.
-If the parties are unable to negotiate settlement at mediation the case will likely move to trial.
+Mediations are non-binding so the parties can accept or reject the other parties' offer.
+If the parties are unable to negotiate a settlement at mediation the case will likely move to trial.

 Step 10: Trial

 A personal injury trial has several different segments.
-During the trial your attorney will present you side to the judge or jury, then the defendant will present their evidence.
+During the trial your attorney will present your side to the judge or jury, then the defendant will present their evidence.
 After both parties have presented their evidence, the judge or jury will decide: (1) if the defendant is legally responsible (liable) for your injuries, and (2) if so, how much the defendant must pay you for your damages.
 The segments of a personal injury trial include:

 - Jury selection,